An app can use files or data stored on your device

 - Storage – To read and write the external storage

 Now the thing for which you should be concerned about while installing any game is the “Full Network Access” this is where you need to be cautious.
-Although it helps app to send requests and get a response through the network while Gaming app need a Network access for Multiplayer Games which obviously need to add the users to their gaming servers like in PUBG, other than this is said to display ads on the game but with the Full Network access the Developers can gain access to your media/phone/files with given permission and can upload to their servers without your notice.
-Subway Train is one such game which has been accused of stealing data and was identified as a malware.
+Although it helps app to send requests and get a response through the network while Gaming app needs Network access for Multiplayer Games which obviously need to add the users to their gaming servers like in PUBG, other than this is said to display ads on the game but with the Full Network access, the Developers can gain access to your media/phone/files with given permission and can upload to their servers without your notice.
+Subway Train is one such game that has been accused of stealing data and was identified as malware.
 It even had Millions Download.

 Google now has changed the structure of the Android Apps running on Android 6.0 (API level 23) or higher, to protect the interest of users.
 The user isn’t notified of any app permissions at install time instead ask the user to grant the dangerous permissions at runtime and users can enable and disable as per their choice.
 It also gives users the option to enable and disable permissions one-by-one in system settings.
 Previously in Android 4.0 the app can access all the features listed above without any prior notice or the permission box but now each and every permission can be found on a pop-up listed before downloading the App.
 You can get more details over here – Permission overview